How To Fix Lost Hard Drive Partition After Windows 10 Upgrade

 The Disk Management window should open.
 You can see that only three partitions on this particular disk are visible, others exist but they do not appear because they don’t have a drive letter.

 On rare occasions, a partition may become invisible after re-installing Windows or after a Windows upgrade.
-Right-click a partition which does not have a drive letter, and click Change Drive Letter and Paths…
+Right-click a partition that does not have a drive letter, and click Change Drive Letter and Paths…

 Click Add to continue.